AndreyTulyakov/Simple-U-net-Example/README.md

 # Simple-U-net-Example

-Full example with implementation of U-Net image segmantation neural network.
+Full example with implementation of U-Net image segmentation neural network.

 Usage steps:
 - Compilate input images or use example data